tiredpixel/capistrano-scm-strategy/README.md

 These strategies are available:

-- `Capistrano::Scm::Strategy::Git::Sparse` :
+- `Capistrano::Scm::Strategy::Git::Shallow` :
-  A sparse Git strategy.
+  A shallow Git strategy.

 ## Stay Tuned